 Finally, in Figure 15, we can see that the reconciler has updated the desired state for the Custom Resource:

 Operator patterns allow you to use Kubernetes platform capabilities to run custom business logic.
-These patterns are powerful, and they are capable of doing way more than what I have covered here.
+These patterns are powerful and go beyond what I have covered here.
 In this article, I focused on Kubernetes internals and Operator patterns with a relatable approach via the REST API.
 Writing these types of extensions is not the best use case for Operator patterns.
-You can run a Spring Boot—or any other language—application in a container for use cases such as “building a REST API application/service.”
+You can run a Spring Boot—or any other language—application in a container for use cases such as "building a REST API application/service."
 For actual use cases, visit operatorhub.io.

 Thank you for reading, I hope you find this article helpful.
 You can find the code here.
 Happy coding.